 EmonEVSE units have been designed to exceed the safety requirements for EV Charging Stations from SAE J1772 and BS EN 61851-1-2011.
 Before supplying power to the car (and continuously while charging) the EVSE unit conducts a number of checks, no power is supplied until all the checks have passed.

-EmonEVSE should be installed by a certified electrician following local code of practice: UK EVSE IET code of practice: PSEV002P.
-See installation notes in the User / Install Guide linked below.
+EmonEVSE should be installed by a certified electrician following local code of practice.
+See installation notes in the Install Guide Datasheet.

 Morzak Electrical & Energy (Shropshire / Warwickshire / Midlands)